Team-Spoofemon/finding-joy/game/assets/story/scene4b.md

 You scared me!
 Don't do that to me!

 FAITH
-I'm sorry, that was a bad joke.
+That was a bad joke, I'm sorry!

 FAITH
 I guess I'm still jumpy since you helped BISCUITS.